mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 tries to pick up a sock, Stephen might reach for the same.
 They both smile and one of them picks another sock.
 In computing, a worker might do the same.
 Well, not smiling but picking another task.
-When lots of workers a resource, these situations occur quite frequently.
+When lots of workers share resources, these situations occur quite frequently.
 And resolving the situation always takes a little extra time.
 So we are a bit away from our optimal sorting speed because of that.